CevdetTufan/SolidPrinciplesDemo/README.md

 We extended the InMemoryProductRepository class to include a new method GetByCategory() to filter products by category.
 We extended the ProductService class to include a new method DisplayProductsByCategory() to display products filtered by category.
 These extensions were made without modifying the existing code, adhering to the Open/Closed Principle.
 Now, the system can be extended to support new filtering criteria without changing the existing behavior.

+Liskov Substitution Principle

+Subclasses should be substitutable base classes.
+The base class defines a contract, including methods and behaviors, that its subclasses are expected to adhere to.
+In the SolidPrinciplesDemoLsp example, there is a Payment base class and the subclasses BitcoinPayment, CashPayment, CreditCardPayment, and PayPalPayment.
+These classes are subclasses of the Payment base class and implement the behavior to process payments.
+However, CashPayment does not fully adhere to the base class behavior because it throws an exception if the amount is greater than $1000, as shown in the commented code.
+This is a violation of LSP.
+CashPayment extends with the IPaymentValidator interface and the ValidatePayment method validates the amount.
+In the PaymentProcessor class, payment validates and CashPayment adheres to its base class behaviour.